NY-Daystar/Archange/README.md

 ARCHANGE_USER="XXXXXX"
 PASSWORD="XXXXXX"
 ARCHANGE_PATH="XXXXXX"
-FOLDER_HISTORY="XXXXX"
+ROOT_FOLDER_SYNC="XXXXXX"
+RCLONE_PATH="XXXXXX"
 ```

 -   IP (mandatory) : Ip of your server
 -   PORT (mandatory): SSH port of your server
 -   ARCHANGE_USER (mandatory): User which has access to the server
 -   PASSWORD (optional): Password of the user to get access to the server (if you not specified in your config it will be requested later)
 -   ARCHANGE_PATH (optional): Path on your server to get the history files (if you not specified in your config it will be requested later )
+-   ROOT_FOLDER_SYNC (optional): [sync option](#sync)- Path to the folder in local machine if you want to sync one of its subfolder with remote machine
+-   RCLONE_PATH (optional) : [sync option](#sync) - Path of RCLONE executable to sync folder
     you can complete the **XX** with your server credentials, careful your user needs read and write access
-- FOLDER_HISTORY (optional): Path when you want to store your history files (default: "./History")

 Example